-May 2013 – A project being developed in partnership with Coleraine Borough Council for school children to develop a heritage trail and 400 banners to mark 400 years of shared history should culminate with the banners being shown at the town’s annual Mayor’s / May Day Parade.
+May/June 2013 – A project developed in partnership with Coleraine Borough Council for school children to create a heritage trail and 400 banners to mark 400 years of shared history, culminating with the banners being shown at the town’s annual Mayor’s Parade.

-26 June 2013 – A free public lecture by Dr Ian Archer, Oxford University, covering the first 40-50 years of the Plantation of Ulster being held as a Gresham lecture in the Old Library at the City of London’s Guildhall from 6.00pm.
+26 June 2013 – A free public lecture by Dr Ian Archer, Oxford University, covering the first 40-50 years of the Plantation of Ulster and held as a Gresham lecture in the Old Library at the City of London’s Guildhall.

-3 July 2013 – The world premiere of 'At Sixes and Sevens', a new cantata by Pulitzer-prizewinning Northern Irish poet Paul Muldoon and the composer Mark-Anthony Turnage, which will take place simultaneously in the two Guildhalls of London and Derry~Londonderry.
-Performed by Camerata Ireland, the London Symphony Orchestra, soloists, choirs and specially-formed community ensembles via live-link technology, the event will form part of the City of London Festival and Derry~Londonderry 2013 UK City of Culture programmes.
+3 July 2013 – The world premiere of 'At Sixes and Sevens', a new cantata by Pulitzer-prizewinning Northern Irish poet Paul Muldoon and the composer Mark-Anthony Turnage, simultaneously in the two Guildhalls of London and Derry~Londonderry.
+Performed by Camerata Ireland, the London Symphony Orchestra, soloists, choirs and specially-formed community ensembles, the event formed part of the City of London Festival and Derry~Londonderry 2013 UK City of Culture programmes.

-The project includes community work by partners including the Verbal Arts Centre, Barbican/Guildhall Creative Learning Department, City of London Festival, Wall2Wall Music and the two orchestras, and the work will be interspersed with four further sections devised by communities in Derry~Londonderry and London.
+The project includes community work by partners including the Verbal Arts Centre, Barbican/Guildhall Creative Learning Department, City of London Festival, Wall2Wall Music and the two orchestras, interspersing the work with four further sections devised by communities in Derry~Londonderry and London.

 23 October 2013 – A further free public lecture by Professor